RubenEschauzier/Relevant-Retrieval-Ratio/README.md

     These development versions need to be linked together by adding the `/packages` and `/engines` folders to the workspaces of Comunica link traversal.

 2. Running the Metric Calculation:
-    Ensure that the input files (edgelist, root documents, and query-relevant documents) are properly formatted and placed in the `heuristic-solver/input/full-topology/` directory.
-    Execute the RunMetricAll method in RunLinkTraversalPerformanceMetrics to compute the STLR.
+    Start an endpoint with the provided Comunica link traversal implementation and let the benchmark runner run queries against the endpoint.
+This will automatically calculate the metric.

 ## Notes: